 When choosing between Asana and Trello, consider the following:

 Tasks view.
 Only Board view is available in Trello out of the box (although Tree view is available via the integration); Asana also provides List view.

 Freemium plan limitations.
 Asana is available for teams up to 15 people only.
-Trello limits the number of Team Boards to 10 and allows only 1 Power-Up per board.
+Trello limits the number of Team Boards to 10.

 Integrations.
 Trello relies on integrations heavily, while Asana has more built-in features. (though some of them are paid).
-Trello has 200+ integrations comparing to Asana’s 100+.
+Trello has 200+ integrations and same as Asana’s 200+.

 Communication.
 Asana has more means of communication than Trello providing Conversation feature.
 Though, it’s a good idea to utilize either of the tools with a smart team chat.